 Why Choose an FHA 203k Renovation Loan?

-Moreover, renovating your home often increases its value, allowing you to build equity faster than with a traditional mortgage loan.
-These renovation loans offer flexibility in property types, ranging from single-family residences to 2-4 unit properties.
-Plus, they allow you to personalize your new home to meet your specific needs.
+Moreover, renovating your home often increases its value, allowing you to build equity faster than with a traditional refinance.
+These renovation loans offer flexibility in property types, ranging from single-family residences to 2–4 unit properties.
+Plus, they allow you to personalize your home to meet your specific needs.
 FHA Loans are insured by the Federal Housing Administration, a part of the U.S. Department of Housing and Urban Development (HUD).

 FHA 203k Loan Requirements